Navalag/abz_test_task/README.md

 composer install
 ```

-4. Add .env with your database and other configurations
+4. Add .env with your database and other configurations.
+In .env.example you will find sqlite connection.
+This is the simpliest way for fast start.
+To run this way just create database/database.sqlite file.
 ```
 mv .env.example .env
+php artisan key:generate
+touch database/database.sqlite (only if you want to use sqlite connection)
 ```

 5. Run migrations and seeder